Mechanical vs automatic watch

 Step 2

 If it is a regular automatic watch, just pull out the crown to set the time and date.
-The crown generally has 3 positions.
-The first position is when the crown is in the normal position and the watch operates normally.
+The crown has 3 positions.
+The first position is when the watch crown is in the normal position and the watch operates normally.
 The second position is when the crown is pulled halfway down and is used to set the time or date.
-The third position is where the crown is pulled out completely to set the time or date.
+When you pull the crown out completely, it is in the third position used to set the time or date.

-If it is an automatic diving watches, the crown is usually screw down.
-In this case, the crown needs to be screwed in anti-clockwise 3 or 4 times until it pops out then continue to screw it in clockwise 30 times to charge it.
-Finally press down on the crown to restore it to its original position.
+If it is an automatic diving watch, the crown is usually screw down.
+Here, the crown needs to be screwed in anti-clockwise 3 or 4 times until it pops out, then continue to screw it in clockwise 30 times to charge it.
+Finally, press down on the crown to restore it to its original position.

 Step 3

 Turn the crown clockwise until you feel resistance and stop winding immediately.
-And the time must always be set forwards.
+And we must always set the time forwards.
 This is because the watch moves the hands forwards to set the time.

 Tips:

 If you have a screw down crown, be sure to screw the crown back into place.
-This is done by pushing the crown back into the winding position, pushing it in once more and then starting to turn it clockwise to lock it in place.
+To do this, push the crown back into the winding position, push it in once more, and then turn it clockwise to lock it in place.

-The crown should still be turned very gently and winding should stop when resistance is felt.
+The crown should be turned gently and winding should cease upon encountering resistance.

-If the crown is pulled out completely, the hands may be inadvertently moved.
+The hands can accidentally move if the crown is fully pulled out.
 If this happens, promptly move the hands forward and reset the time to reach the correct time again.

 Mechanical watch